sushmita212/Stock_Volatility_Forecasting/README.md

 ### Error metrics

-## Comparison with the simpler historical volatitlity (HV) prediction
+## Comparison with the simpler historical volatility (HV) prediction